Fires

 - keep the air control open for at least 30 minutes

-- don't damp down the fire
+- don't dampen down the fire

-- don’t burn rubbish in the fire.
+- never burn rubbish in the fireplace.

 Reporting a smoke nuisance